spenhar/alex-maiolo/_projects/17_hint.md

 year:   2003 - 2014
 permalink:
 ---
 With the aid of a Cummings Grant, co-founded an advice line for musicians in need of healthcare.
-Advocated nationally for a National Health.
+Advocated for a National Health Service.